itsAgasthya/Keylogger-POC-Keyboard/README.md

 # Keylogger POC Keyboard

-An Android Proof-of-Concept custom keyboard designed strictly for demonstrating the risks of third-party keyboards during mobile penetration testing.
+An Android Proof-of-Concept custom keyboard designed strictly for demonstrating the risks of third-party keyboards during mobile application penetration testing.
 All keystrokes are logged locally to Logcat; no data is saved to disk or transmitted over the network.

 ## Installation